Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Completeness of payables and expenses.

-Added remediation plan implementation medium
+Added remediation plan medium

 Added in current filing · verify on EDGAR →